Updated 4/8/20: Working Remotely (#4)

 - Access to MiddFiles: We have a new service, Nasuni Web Access, that enables access to Middfiles without a VPN connection.
 Simply visit http://go.middlebury.edu/webaccess then use your full email@example.com to log in.
 Please try this method as an alternative to using VPN to access Midd/Miis files.
 ITS is working to offer other software like Stata without the need for VPN; look for updates on this change.
 Links to Middfiles resources in the Course Hub have already been updated to use the Nasuni Web Access service.

 - Working Remotely: We are gathering resources for off-campus access and working remotely for your convenience.
+Here are recent additions to note:

 - Adobe Creative Cloud: Adobe Creative Cloud is now available to our students from off campus at no additional cost until the end of May.
 See Adobe’s announcement for details.